avereon/xenon/source/main/docs/user/commandline.md

 Logging

-    --log-level=<level> The logging level for the product.
+    --log-level=<level> The logging level for the program.
 Valid values are none, error, warn, info, debug, trace and all.
 The default is info.

       none - Turn off all logging
-      error - Events that may leave the product in an unstable state warn - Events that usually leave the product in a stable state info - Information messages like normal product events debug - Extra messages that show high level events trace - Extra messages that show low level events all - Turn on all logging
+      error - Events that may leave the program in an unstable state warn - Events that usually leave the program in a stable state info - Information messages like normal program events debug - Extra messages that show high level events trace - Extra messages that show low level events all - Turn on all logging